davidecavaliere/-microgamma/README.md

 ```
 You can hit your lambda at `localhost:3000`

 ## Use with Serverless Framework

+See [serverless-apigator](https://github.com/davidecavaliere/-microgamma/blob/master/packages/serverless-apigator/README.md) for more information.

   ---
 - [datagator](https://github.com/davidecavaliere/-microgamma/blob/master/packages/datagator/README.md) - a set of decorators and abstract classes to simplify interaction with MongoDB from you AWS lambda function
 - [digator](https://github.com/davidecavaliere/-microgamma/blob/master/packages/digator/README.md) - the simplest di container around
 - [loggator](https://github.com/davidecavaliere/-microgamma/blob/master/packages/loggator/README.md) - a wrapper for visionmedia's debug
-- [serverless-apigator](https://github.com/davidecavaliere/-microgamma/blob/master/packages/serverless-apigator/README.md) - a plugin for the serverless framework that takes advantages of the apigator decorators to avoid yml configuration
 ---